nkitsaini/dotfiles/devices/crane/README.md

 # nixos-rebuild
 Use --target-host to build locally and deploy on crane.
-This is much faster.
+This is much faster if the remote host is slower.

 Run on local machine: `nixos-rebuild switch --flake .#crane --target-host user@ip`

+## Migration
+If migrating from one host to other, following services should be taken care of.
+- just general backup of downloads etc.
+- headscale (need to preserve keys/auth)
+- docker registry (might need to preserve images)
+- docker swarm - this is harder, but generally
+  - Backup all the docker volumes (named/unnamed)
+  - see which services are running and follow there specific guides

+## Services
-## Docker swarm:
+### Docker swarm:

 ```
 # On server